DannyBen/bashly-book/src/advanced/bash-completion.md

 Bashly comes with a built-in bash completions generator, provided by the [completely][completely] gem.

-By running `bashly add completions` command, you can add this functionality to your script in one of three ways:
+By running `bashly add completions`, you can add this functionality to your script in one of three ways:

 ==- `bashly add completions`